 Throughout the 17th century, Italian Baroque painter Artemisia Gentileschi created stunning works depicting female revenge in the face of male oppression.

 As one of the most daring artists of the Baroque era, Italian painter Artemisia Gentileschi didn’t stick to “feminine” topics in her work.
-Instead, her paintings attacked a world that set rapists free — including her own.
+She refused to take the submissive, docile position expected of a woman in her era.
+Instead, her paintings lashed out at the world around her with violence and anger fueled by her rage at living in a society that set rapists free — including her own.

-After she was raped by her teacher at 18 and he was set free following a brutal trial in 1612, she spent her career channeling her anguish and rage into her work, producing some of the most striking — and violent — art in history.
+After she was raped by her teacher at 18 and he was set free following a brutal trial in 1612, Artemisia Gentileschi spent her career channeling her anguish and rage into her work, producing some of the most striking — and violent — art in history.

 Born on July 8, 1593, Artemisia Gentileschi trained as an artist with her father, Orazio.
 As a child growing up in Rome, Gentileschi watched the famous artist Caravaggio pioneer his distinctive style, mixing dramatic shadows with light.
 Caravaggio was a family friend of the Gentileschi family, often stopping by their house to check in on the young artist and her father.

 In 1612, Artemisia’s father declared that his daughter had “become so skilled that I can venture to say that today she has no peer.”

 That same year, Orazio hired an artist named Agostino Tassi to give Artemisia lessons.
 Instead, Tassi raped the teenage girl.

 The Horror Of Her Rape – And The Trial That Followed

 When she was 18, Agostino Tassi raped Artemisia Gentileschi.